Istinra/dungeon-designer/plan.md

 * State model sorted
 * Update model sorted

-Phase 2 - Doors / Openings / Basic Properties:
+Phase 2 - Basic Properties:
 * Restyle
 * Properties panel can change object colours

+Phase 3 - Doors / Openings
 * Openings can be on walls of existing rooms

+Phase 4 - Selection
+* Picking works
+* Map Properties can be changed / fleshed out
 * Type of opening can be specified i.e. Door, Open Entrance, etc...

-Phase 3 - Props
+Phase 5 - Save and Load
+* Map can be saved and loaded
+* MVP complete!

 Phase N - 3d Preview